wazuh/wazuh-documentation/source/installation-guide/index.rst

 Distributed deployment
 ^^^^^^^^^^^^^^^^^^^^^^

-You can install and configure Wazuh server, Elasticsearch and Kibana following a distributed deployment process.
+You can install and configure the Wazuh server, Elasticsearch, and Kibana following a distributed deployment process.
 In this type of deployment, the components are installed on separate hosts.
 Kibana can be installed either on the same server of an Elasticsearch node or on a separate one.

-Each component is installed on a separate host as a single-node or multi-node cluster.
+The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
 This type of deployment provides high availability and scalability of the product, and it is convenient for large working environments.

-The Wazuh server and Elasticsearch can each be installed as a single-node or multi-node cluster depending on the environment needs.
 Small Wazuh deployments, which do not require processing large amounts of data, can easily be handled by a single-node cluster.
 Multi-node clusters are recommended when there is a large number of monitored endpoints, when a large volume of data is anticipated, or when high availability is required.

 ==============================================================    =============
 Wazuh server                                                      Description
 ==============================================================    =============
-**Single-node cluster**                                           The Wazuh server single-node installation is performed on only one host.
+**Single-node cluster**                                           The Wazuh server single-node installation is performed on one host.
 This method is easy to maintain, requires few resources, and does not require a network load balancer.

-**Multi-node cluster**                                            The multi-node installation process consists of installing several Wazuh server on different nodes that communicate among them.
+**Multi-node cluster**                                            The multi-node installation process involves installing several Wazuh servers on different nodes that communicate among them.
 This kind of installation provides high availability and requires a network load balancer.
 ==============================================================    =============

 ==============================================================    =============
 Elasticsearch                                                     Description
 ==============================================================    =============
-**Single-node cluster**                                           With the single-node installation method, the Elasticsearch cluster is executed on one host.
+**Single-node cluster**                                           The Elasticsearch cluster is installed on one host with the single-node installation method.
 This kind of approach requires few resources, does not demand a network load balancer, and is easier to maintain.

-**Multi-node cluster**                                            With the multi-node installation methodology, several Elasticsearch are installers on different nodes that communicate among them.
+**Multi-node cluster**                                            With the multi-node installation method, several Elasticsearch are installers on different nodes that communicate among them.
 A multi-node cluster provides high availability, scalability, and load balancing for data indexing and searching.
 ==============================================================    =============